redwoodjs/redwood/docs/docs/router.md

 ## Redirect Routes

 If you move a page you might still want to keep the old route around, so that old links to your site keeps working.
-To this RedwoodJS supports the `redirect` prop on routes.
+To this end RedwoodJS supports the `redirect` prop on routes.

 ```jsx title="Routes.jsx"
 <Route path="/blog/{id}" redirect="/post" />